HL7/davinci-ecdx/input/pagecontent/background.md

 ###### Steps

-1. For *solicited* attachments, the data consumer initiates a request for attachments for a claim or prior authorization.
+1. For *solicited* attachments, the Payer initiates a request for attachments for a claim or prior authorization.
     - This can be a FHIR or non-FHIR-based transaction
-2. The data source submits the attachments and metadata (for example, member id and claim id) for the association to the claim or prior authorization.
+2. The Provider submits the attachments and metadata (for example, member id and claim id) for the association to the claim or prior authorization.
-3. Payer system accepts attachments.[^1]

----

-[^1]: The Payer's method for associating attachments to claims or prior authorizations and processing them is out of scope for this guide.
+3. The Payer system accepts attachments.
+(This guide does not cover the payer's method for associating attachments to claims or prior authorizations and processing them.)

-{% include link-list.md %}

 <div class="bg-success" markdown="1">

 ### Architectural Approach

-All Da Vinci IGs that define [CapababilityStatements]({{site.data.fhir.path}}capabilitystatement.html) setting expectations for support for certain FHIR interactions, operations, or other exchange mechanisms include this section explaining the IG's choice of exchange architecture in terms of the [Approaches to Exchanging FHIR Data](https://hl7.org/fhir/exchanging.html) page documented in the FHIR version R5 specification.
+All Da Vinci IGs that define [CapababilityStatements]({{site.data.fhir.path}}capabilitystatement.html) setting expectations for support for specific FHIR interactions, operations, or other exchange mechanisms include this section explaining the IG's choice of exchange architecture in terms of the [Approaches to Exchanging FHIR Data](https://hl7.org/fhir/exchanging.html) page documented in the FHIR version R5 specification.

 #### Direct Query

-Direct Query is the the standard FHIR RESTful search and is the simplest, most adopted and reusable approach for clinical data exchange between a Data Consumer and Data Source.
+Direct Query is the standard FHIR RESTful search and is the simplest, most adopted, and reusable approach for clinical data exchange between a Data Consumer and a Data Source.

 ##### Decision Tree

-- Consumer initiates? - **Yes** - CDex Data Consumer systems initiate the transaction when it needs clinical information from the CDex Data Source
+- Consumer initiates? - **Yes** - The CDex Data Consumer systems initiate the transaction when it needs clinical information from the CDex Data Source.
-- Direct Connection? - **Yes** - it was presumed that CDex Data Consumer systems could connect directly with the CDex Data Source system.
+- Direct Connection? - **Yes** - It was presumed that CDex Data Consumer systems could connect directly with the CDex Data Source system.
-- Human intervention? - **No** - there was no expectation that a human would need to be involved by the CDex Data Source to return the information.
+- Human intervention? - **No** - There was no expectation the CDex Data Source would need human intervention to return the information.
-- Is data pre-existing? - **Yes** -  In general it was presumed the CDex Data Source has data about a patient/member.
+- Is data pre-existing? - **Yes** - Generally, it was presumed the CDex Data Source has data about a patient/member.
-- return FHIR resources? - **Yes** - it was presumed that CDex Data Source would return FHIR resources.
+- Return FHIR resources? - **Yes** - The CDex Data Source could return FHIR resources.
-- Ad-hoc query? - **Yes** - it was presumed that CDex Data Consumer would create Ad-hoc RESTful  queries to get the data from the CDex Data Source.
+- Ad-hoc query? - **Yes** - It was presumed that CDex Data Consumer would create Ad-hoc RESTful queries to get the data from the CDex Data Source.
--  Synchronous? - **Yes** - it was presumed that the RESTful queries are *synchronous*
+- Synchronous? - **Yes** - It was presumed that the RESTful queries are *synchronous*.

 #### Task-Based Workflow

-Although not as widely adopted as the FHIR RESTful approach, the Task-Based approach is highly reusable clinical data exchange between a Data Consumer and Data Source.
+Although not as widely adopted as the FHIR RESTful approach, the Task-Based approach is a highly reusable clinical data exchange between a Data Consumer and a Data Source.
 See the [Task Based Approach] page for its benefits over Direct Query and when to use it.

 ##### Decision Tree

-- Consumer initiates? - **Yes** - CDex Data Consumer systems initiate the transaction when it needs clinical information from the CDex Data Source.
+- Consumer initiates? - **Yes** - The CDex Data Consumer systems initiate the transaction when clinical information from the CDex Data Source is needed.
-- Direct Connection? - **Yes** - it was presumed that CDex Data Consumer systems could connect directly with the CDex Data Source system to create Tasks and fetch resources.
+- Direct Connection? - **Yes** - It was presumed that CDex Data Consumer systems could connect directly with the CDex Data Source system to create Tasks and fetch resources.
-- Human intervention? - **Yes** - there was a expectation that a human may need to be involved by the CDex Data Source to return the information.
+- Human intervention? - **Yes** - There was an expectation the CDex Data Source may need human intervention to return the information.
-- Is data pre-existing? - **Yes** -  In general it was presumed the CDex Data Source has data about a patient/member.
+- Is data pre-existing? - **Yes** - Generally, it was presumed the CDex Data Source has data about a patient/member.
-- return FHIR resources? - **Yes** - it was presumed that CDex Data Source would return FHIR resources.
+- Return FHIR resources? - **Yes** - The CDex Data Source could return FHIR resources.
-- Ad-hoc query? - **Yes** - it was presumed that CDex Data Consumer would create Ad-hoc data request using `Task.input` to get the data from the CDex Data Source.
+- Ad-hoc query? - **Yes** - It was presumed that CDex Data Consumer would create an Ad-hoc data request using `Task.input` to get the data from the CDex Data Source.
-- Synchronous? - **No** - it was presumed that the Task based queries are *asynchronous*
+- Synchronous? - **No** - It was presumed that the Task-based queries are *asynchronous*.
-- Subscription capability? - **Maybe** - it was presumed that the CDex Data Consumer would either use *polling* or *Subscription with query* to receive a notification when the Task is completed.
+- Subscription capability? - **Maybe** - It was presumed that the CDex Data Consumer would use *polling* or *subscriptions*  to determine when the Task is completed.

 #### Solicited and Unsolicited Attachments Workflow

 ##### Sending Attachments Using a FHIR Process Operation

-The CDex Data Suorce  (i.e., the Provider)uses the [`$submit-attachment`] operation to *push* clinical data to the CDex Data Consumer (i.e., the Payer) in both solicited and solicited attachment transaction.
-This transaction is specialized to the CDex Attachments use case and not reusable for other clinical data exchanges.
+The CDex Data Source  (i.e., the Provider) uses the [`$submit-attachment`] operation to *push* clinical data to the CDex Data Consumer (i.e., the Payer) in both solicited and solicited attachment transactions.
+This transaction is specialized to the CDex Attachments use case and is not reusable for other clinical data exchanges.

 ###### Decision Tree

-- Push? - **Yes** - it was presumed that the CDex Data Source would *push* the clinical data to the CDex Data Consumer.
+- Push? - **Yes** - It was presumed that the CDex Data Source would *push* the clinical data to the CDex Data Consumer.
-- Configured by consumer? - **No** - it was presumed that the CDex Data Consumer would share all the clinical data for all transactions.
+- Configured by consumer? - **No** - It was presumed that the CDex Data Consumer would share all the clinical data for all transactions.
-- Direct Connection? - **Yes** - it was presumed that CDex Data Source systems could connect directly with the CDex Data Consumer system.
+- Direct Connection? - **Yes** - It was presumed that CDex Data Source systems could connect directly with the CDex Data Consumer system.
-- Data source directs consumer persistence? - **No** - it was presumed that the CDex Data Consumer has no awareness of the existing data and would share all the clinical data for all transactions.
+- Data source directs consumer persistence? - **No** - It was presumed that the CDex Data Consumer is unaware of the existing data and would share all the clinical data for all transactions.
-- Is message-like? - **No** - it was presumed that there is no need for explicit support for routing and Operations are a lighter-weight solution.
+- Is message-like? - **No** - It was presumed that there is no need for explicit support for routing and that Operations are a lighter-weight solution.

 ##### Requesting Attachment using Task

 Requesting Attachment using Task is a specialization of the [Task-Based Workflow](#task-based-workflow) transaction.
-In contrast to the Task-Based Workflow it is not reusable for other clinical data exchanges.
+In contrast to the Task Based Workflow, it is not reusable for other clinical data exchanges.
 Additionally, the CDex Data Source (i.e., the Provider) *pushes* the data to the Payer-supplied endpoint using the [`$submit-attachment`] operation documented in the [Sending Attachments Using a FHIR Process Operation](#sending-attachments-using-a-fhir-process-operation) section above.

 ###### Decision Tree

-- Consumer initiates? - **Yes** - CDex Data Consumer systems initiate the transaction when it needs clinical information from the CDex Data Source.
+- Consumer initiates? - **Yes** -  The CDex Data Consumer systems initiate the transaction when clinical information from the CDex Data Source is needed.
-- Direct Connection? - **Yes** - it was presumed that CDex Data Consumer systems could connect directly with the CDex Data Source system to create Tasks and fetch resources.
+- Direct Connection? - **Yes** - It was presumed that CDex Data Consumer systems could connect directly with the CDex Data Source system to create Tasks and fetch resources.
-- Human intervention? - **Yes** - there was a expectation that a human may need to be involved by the CDex Data Source to return the information.
+Human intervention? **Yes** - There was an expectation the CDex Data Source may need human intervention to return the information.
-- Is data pre-existing? - **Yes** -  In general it was presumed the CDex Data Source has data about a patient/member.
+- Is data pre-existing? - **Yes** - Generally, it was presumed the CDex Data Source has data about a patient/member.
-- return FHIR resources? - **Yes** - it was presumed that CDex Data Source would return FHIR resources.
+- Return FHIR resources? - **Yes** - The CDex Data Source could return FHIR resources.
-- Ad-hoc query? - **Yes** - it was presumed that CDex Data Consumer would create Ad-hoc data requests using `Task.input` to get the data from the CDex Data Source.
+- Ad-hoc query? - **Yes** - It was presumed that CDex Data Consumer would create Ad-hoc data requests using `Task.input` to get the data from the CDex Data Source.
-- Synchronous? - **No** - it was presumed that the Task based queries are *asynchronous*
+- Synchronous? - **No** - It was presumed that the Task-based queries are *asynchronous*.
-- Push? - **Yes** - it was presumed that the CDex Data Source would *push* the clinical data to the CDex Data Consumer when the Task is complete.
+- Push? - **Yes** - It was presumed that the CDex Data Source would *push* the clinical data to the CDex Data Consumer when the Task is complete.
 See the decision tree in the [Sending Attachments Using a FHIR Process Operation](#sending-attachments-using-a-fhir-process-operation) section above.

 </div><!-- new-content -->

+{% include link-list.md %}